aakashbanerjee98/Global-Temperature-Change-Prediction/README.md

 [![Watch the video](https://github.com/aakashbanerjee98/Global-Temperature-Change-Prediction/blob/master/images/video%20thumnail%201.png)](https://youtu.be/qCF4gl1YhIM)

+## Solution Roadmap

+![Roadmap](./images/roadmap.png)

-## Future Scope
+### Future Scope
 Our submission is the implementation of data science using deep learning to predict the Global average temperature for the next 10 years.
 We are in the initial stages of building a project that will help us to quantify and analyse the degree of environmental sustainability that we desire to achieve.
 Our submission is moderately stable.

 For further development of our project we aspire to take real time data and predict the outcome for following years.
 Our model helps to analyse the environmental sustainability for global temperature.
 There is also the aspect of predicting rainfall and other natural phenomena which we intend to incorporate in the future.
 We also want to also include aspects of social sustainability by including models to promote health and diversity.
 Moreover, environmental sustainability using stock prediction using machine learning will also be part of our entire project.
 All of this will be done with the goal in mind to achieve sustainability.

-## Project roadmap

-![Roadmap](./images/roadmap.png)

 ## Built with